Conditions Frozen shoulder

 Frozen shoulder develops in three stages, which overlap:

-• Eventually the frozen shoulder gradually clears up and mobility returns.
-People with frozen shoulder often find the symptoms improve considerably after a few months.
+- Eventually the frozen shoulder gradually clears up and mobility returns.
+The symptoms improve considerably after a few months.

 The progression of frozen shoulder cannot be predicted precisely.
-Many people have virtually no symptoms after a year or two.
+Many people have almost no symptoms after a year or two.
 But it may be much longer before it clears up in other people.
-One study showed that around 6% of those affected continued to have severe symptoms even after 4 years.
+One study showed that around 6 percent continued to have severe symptoms even after just over 4 years.

 Frozen shoulder normally only occurs once in people’s lives.
-However some of those affected go on to develop it in their other shoulder within the next 5 years.
-This is true of 6 to 17%.
+However, some people go on to develop it in their other shoulder within the next 5 years.
+This occurs in between 6 and 17 percent of cases.

 How is frozen shoulder diagnosed?